facebookresearch/audiocraft/docs/MUSICGEN_STYLE.md

     use_sampling=True,
     top_k=250,
     cfg_coef=3., # Classifier Free Guidance coefficient
-    double_cfg=True, # double CFG is necessary for text-and-style conditioning cfg_coef_2=5., # Beta in the double CFG formula. between 1 and 9.
+    cfg_coef_beta=5., # double CFG is necessary for text-and-style conditioning
+                   # Beta in the double CFG formula. between 1 and 9.
 When set to 1 it is equivalent to normal CFG.
                    # When we increase this parameter, the text condition is pushed.
 See the bottom of https://musicgenstyle.github.io/
                    # to better understand the effects of the double CFG coefficients.
 )